goshawk-3/SimpleCalculator/README.md

 The library (libcalc) exposes a function `try_eval` that does the following:

 - Convert infix notation to Reverse Polish Notation
-- Perform stack-based evaluation for supported binary operator by using.
+- Perform stack-based evaluation for supported binary operators.

 Supported operators: `+, - , (, ), *, /`